msembinelli/mjs-gl/RealTimeRendering/README.txt

 future to give more hints with respect to surface normals and vertex vs fragment shading.

+Additionally, texturing was a huge time sink because of stretching anomolies and mirroring from the inside of the spheres.

 I estimate I spent about 30-40 hours working on the assignment and couldn't complete it.
 I would suggest some simplification for students in the future.